 Acrylic, spray paint, bible pages on canvas

-I love this piece.
 I felt something while thinking and creating this piece.
 This piece was inspired by the movie 'Birth of a Nation' by Nate Parker.
 The movie is a must see.
 Over the years I started to grow old of slave movies and stories, only because that's not where history starts.
 But this!
 This movie was amazing and it inspired the hell out me to do this piece.
 I used real bible pages to give the audience a real and in depth feel of how they used to oppress blacks/Afro Americans.
 I ripped out majority of the pages that were rewritten throughout history and utilized them.

 Yo, Gerald.jpg